Where in America can you find a literary adventure?

 Behind the ranking

-First, we determined the factors (metrics) that are most relevant to the Best Cities for Book Lovers.
-We then assigned a weight to each factor based on its importance and grouped those factors into five categories: Books for Sale, Book Rentals, Special Access, Book Swaps, and Community.
+First, we determined the factors (metrics) that are most relevant to rank the Best Cities for Book Lovers.
+We then assigned a weight to each factor based on its importance and grouped those factors into 4 categories: Books For Sale Access, Book Rental Access, Special Access, and Community.
 The categories, factors, and their weights are listed in the table below.

 Sources